toofarm/shanecom/_content/posts/making-this-very-website.md

 highlighted: false

 ---
-The website you're viewing represents a long-overdue refactor of my original portfolio site, which I'd held together with duct tape and baling wire for an embarrassing number of years.
+The website you're viewing represents a long-overdue refactor of my original portfolio site, which I'd held together with duct tape and baling wire for far too many years.

 ![](/uploads/2022_03_06_screen-shot-2022-03-06-at-12-59-21-pm.png)